HappYness-Project/Happy-EventSourcing/README.md

 docker-compose build
 docker-compose up -d
 ```
+# Services

 # Explanation of the Event Sourcing / CQRS pattern.

-Event sourcing is a way of capturing/storing an application's state through the history of events that have happened already.
+Event sourcing is a way of capturing/storing an application's state through the history of events(As a sequence of domain events) that have happened already.
 It provides a single source of truth about what occured in the whole application.
+Since event means something that has happened so it should be immutable, and they are stored into a dat abase in an append-only.

 ## CQRS (Command and Query Responsibility Segregation)